-EOC staff provide information on postsecondary educational opportunities and GED®; information on student financial assistance (grants, scholarships, etc.); assistance in completing applications for college admissions and financial aid; assistance with placement test scheduling and preparation; academic counseling; career exploration; disability services referrals; study skills workshops; tutoring; mentoring; and any other type of support or assistance that will help a person overcome his or her personal obstacles to higher education.
+EOC staff provide information on postsecondary educational opportunities and GED®; information on student financial assistance (grants, scholarships, etc.); assistance in completing applications for college admission and financial aid; assistance with placement test scheduling and preparation (needed spaces); academic counseling; career exploration; disability services referrals; study skills workshops; tutoring; mentoring; and any other type of support or assistance that will help a person overcome his or her personal obstacles to higher education.

-To be eligible for EOC assistance, an individual must be at least 19 years of age and a resident of either Crittenden County, Arkansas, or Shelby County, Tennessee.
-In addition, the individual must have never attended a post-secondary institution OR must have been out long enough to require re-admission.
+To be eligible for EOC assistance, an individual must be a high school senior or at least 19 years of age and a resident of either Crittenden County, Arkansas, or Shelby County, Tennessee.
+In addition, the individual must have never attended a post-secondary institution OR must have been out long enough to require readmission.
 Priority is given to low-income and first-generation college students.